audio-engineer/aau-p2-software/README.md

 ### Stockfish

 The project includes a simple Stockfish image that provides a containerized version of Stockfish.
+This image can be used as a separate service or as part of the Docker Compose stack.
+When the project is started using `docker compose up -d`, the image will be built automatically if it's not already built.
+If the image has been built before, a new container will be started as part of the stack.

+### Building Stockfish separately

 To build it, in the project root directory run: